Bill Bourne (cricketer)

-William Anderson Bourne (born 15 November 1952) is a former Barbadian first-class cricketer.
+William Anderson Bourne (born 15 November 1952) is a Barbadian former first-class cricketer.

 An opening bowler and lower-order batsman, Bourne was one of the leading bowlers for the West Indies youth team on their unbeaten tour of England in 1970.
 He played at first with Barbados and then with Warwickshire during the 1970s.
 After leaving Warwickshire he moved to Zambia, and represented East Africa in the 1982 ICC Trophy.

 Bourne scored his only first-class century against Sussex in 1976, when he went to the wicket with the score at 174 for 7 and added 203 for the eighth wicket with Geoff Humpage.
-Four days earlier he had taken his best first-class bowling figures of 6 for 47 against Cambridge University.
+Four days earlier, he had taken his best first-class bowling figures of 6 for 47 against Cambridge University.